American Pygmy Kingfisher

 American Pygmy Kingfisher, Chloroceryle aenea

-American Pygmy Kingfisher, Chloroceryle aenea.
+American Pygmy Kingfisher, Chloroceryle aenea stictoptgera.
 Photograph taken within the Caño Negro Wetlands National Wildlife Refuge in northwestern Costa Rica, February 2023.
 Photograph and identification courtesy of Dr. Tom Bartol, Carlsbad, California.

 Background and Identification

-The American Pygmy Kingfisher, Chloriceryle aenea, is a small and vibrant member of the kingfisher family.
+The American Pygmy Kingfisher, Chloriceryle aenea, is a small and vibrant member of the Alcedinidae Family of Kingfisher which has one hundred and seventeen known species that have been placed in eighteen genera.
+The Chloroceryle Genus has four species and and there are two subspecies of Chlroceryle aenea, aenea and stictoptera.
 This species is known for its agile hunting abilities, capable of fast flying and diving underwater for crustaceans and small fish.
-In Mexico, the American Pygmy Kingfisher is known as Martín Pescador Enano.
+They are known in Mexico as Martín Pescador Enano.

 The American Pygmy Kingfisher is one of the smallest kingfishers in the Americas measuring around 13 centimeters.
 This species exhibits sexual dimorphism, helping scientists and birders to distinguish between males and females.
 Males weigh 10 to 16 grams and females weigh 12 to 16 grams.
 Males have a bright orange belly and females have a slightly paler underbelly with green bands.
 Both sexes display iridescent green upperparts and distinctive white spots in front of their eyes.
 Their large heads, short tails, and long straight bills are consistent with the kingfisher family and aid in their identification.
 Juvenile American Pygmy Kingfishers have paler underparts than adults and buffy spots on their wings.